19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 ### Creation of easements and restrictions

-22\.—(1) This section shall apply where a management corporation has, in accordance with section 35(1) of the Building Maintenance and Strata Management Act 2004, passed a unanimous resolution to —
+22\.—(1) This section shall apply where a management corporation has, in accordance with section 35(1) of the Building Maintenance and Strata Management Act (Cap.
+30C), passed a unanimous resolution to —

 (a) execute on the behalf of its subsidiary proprietors a grant of easement or a restrictive covenant burdening the parcel;